zeidoo/tutorial-bean-flink-kubernetes-pojo/README.md

 1. We're going to read a file containing a list of genocides, one on each line.
 1. Each genocide will go through 3 DoFns that will populate a `Genocide` PoJo.
-    * The first DoFn will the event field.
+    * The first DoFn will populate the event field.
     * The second DoFn will fill the perpetrators, and the active years.
 To make things interesting, the active years properties will he held in a protobuf message.
     * The third DoFn will just output the pojo to stdout.